Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Proof of the main results

 \begin{proof} Otherwise there exists $\lambda\neq (rank(\E)!)^{-1}\Z$, a subsequence $j_i\rightarrow\infty$, a holomorphic section $s_i$ over $B(i):=B_{2^{-j_i}}$ for each $i$, such that

 but

 and

-Passing to a further subsequence, we may assume the sequence of connections $A_i$, given by the pull-back of $A$ by the map $u_i: z\mapsto 2^{-j_i}z$ converges to a tangent cone $(\E_\infty, A_\infty)$ on $B$.
+Passing to a further subsequence, we may assume the sequence of connections $A_i$, given by the pull-back of $A$ by the map $u_i: z\mapsto 2^{-j_i}z$ converges to a tangent cone $(\E_\infty, A_\infty)$ on $\C^n$.
 Let $\tilde\Sigma$ be the set where the convergence is not locally smooth.
-Then away from $\tilde \Sigma$, the usual estimate for $L^2$ holomorphic sections implies that by possibly passing to a further subsequence $u_i^*s_i$ \footnote{Later in this section we will often talk about convergence of a sequence of holomorphic sections over $B_{2^{-j}}$ to a holomorphic section on the tangent cones, and we often omit the pull-back notation, which we hope will not cause confusion. }converges in $C^\infty_{loc}(B\setminus\tilde\Sigma)$ to a limit holomorphic section $s_\infty$ of $\E_\infty$.
-It satisfies
+Then away from $\tilde \Sigma$, the standard elliptic estimate for $L^2$ holomorphic sections implies that by possibly passing to a further subsequence $u_i^*s_i$ \footnote{Later in this section we will often talk about convergence of a sequence of holomorphic sections over $B_{2^{-j}}$ to a holomorphic section on the tangent cones, and we often omit the pull-back notation, which we hope will not cause confusion. } converges in $C^\infty_{loc}(B\setminus\tilde\Sigma)$ to a limit holomorphic section $s_\infty$ of $\E_\infty$.
+From the integral condition $s_i$ satisfies, by doing change of variables, we know $s_\infty$ satisfies

 and